 Don’t Try to Handle a Snake

-Unless you’re an expert, you likely don’t know if a snake is poisonous or not, which is why it is important to avoid handling them at all costs.
+Unless you’re an expert, you likely don’t know if a snake is venomous or not, which is why it is important to avoid handling them at all costs.
 Otherwise, you might pick up a venomous snake, get bitten, and need emergency medical attention to counteract the venom.

 Stay Away From Tall Grass & Types of Leaves

 Reptiles hide in piles of leaves and tall grass in complete secrecy.
 You’ll hardly notice they’re around unless they want you to find them, but it’s already too late at that point.
+If you want to stay safe while backpacking, make sure you stay on the trail.

 Avoid Climbing on Rocks and Piles of Wood